 Nature of Recommendations

 The evaluation report provided recommendations relating to program renewal, strategic priority alignment, program support and communication to Canadian industry and finally, policy monitoring.
 Specifically, the five recommendations for program improvement were:

-- Clarify ESA's role within the Canadian Space Agency's (CSA) priorities;
+- Clarify ESA's role within the Long Term Space Plan;

 - Develop and publicize policies to support organizations and new entrants;

 - Develop a plan for communicating ESA industrial opportunities; and

 - Monitor impacts of European Space Policy and European Union (EU) trends on Canada.

 Over the last three years, the ESA management team at the CSA have addressed and implemented the majority of recommendations that have stemmed from the evaluation.
 Although there are a few remaining action items associated with recommendations that have yet to be fully implemented, progress has been made on a yearly basis.